abichinger/odoo_cloud_link_docs/drives/attachment.md

 {% include module.md module="base" %}

 Attachment Drives help you organize your attachments, by allowing you to create a meaningful folder structure for them. <br />
-Set up a [Sync Job], if you want to backup your attachments.
+You can use a [Sync Job] to backup your attachments.

 {: .note }
 An Attachment Drive is always **read-only**